zeraphie/act-setup-guide/README.md

 ## Installing ACT
 1. Go to the [ACT Page](https://advancedcombattracker.com/download.php) and download the advanced combat tracker
 2. Download the [FFXIV Plugin](http://advancedcombattracker.com/includes/page-download.php?id=66)
 3. `[Optional]` If you're not worried about FFLogs you can use the `Parse Mode` of `Memory` but it is inaccurate (it'll at least give you a starting point!).
-If you want to set it up accurately however, check the [Usage with FFLogs](#usage-with-fflogs) section.
+If you want to set it up accurately however, check the [Usage with FFLogs](#usage-with-fflogs) section
-4. `[Optional]` Remove the FFXIV Overlay (Top right in ACT), you may also need to do the following to remove the large HP bar that gets added in (sometimes it gets re-added with an update to ACT).
+4. `[Optional]` Remove the FFXIV Overlay (Top right in ACT), you may also need to do the following to remove the large HP bar that gets added in (sometimes it gets re-added with an update to ACT)
     1. Go to Plugins
     2. Go to FFXIV Overlay Settings
     3. On each tab (Target, Focus Target, Hover Target, Target of Target) check the `Hide Overlay` checkbox